FLOWER Check

 1. Fuel

 Check how much fuel you’ve got every time you get behind the wheel.
-Listen, we’ve all been there.
-You’re mid journey, you glance over at your dashboard and your fuel warning lights on.
+We’ve all been there… you’re mid journey, you glance at your dashboard and your fuel warning light is on.
 Then it’s a mad dash to the nearest petrol station.
 Avoid that panic and check your fuel before you set off.

 2. Lights